 Kelly Bingham is the best teacher I have worked with.
 She is specific in her critiques.
 She is kind and patient.
 Young writers will learn a tremendous amount from Kelly.
 I feel very blessed to have found her.

 How It Works

 By the time our six weeks is up, you’ll have had multiple opportunities to have your work read and critiqued, go back and revise, and share your work again.
 (Or start a new manuscript if you like.)
-You will leave class with at least one manuscript with notes from class that you can continue revising all the way to submission-ready!
+You will leave class with at least one manuscript that you can continue revising all the way to submission-ready!

 What We’ll Cover

 - What picture books are… and what they aren’t

 - Why picture books are usually 32 pages

 - Thinking visually!